-In a 2013 there was a scientific study conducted by a research group from Luxembourg.
+In 2013 there was a scientific study conducted by a research group from Luxembourg.
 They compared the injury risk of a group of runners who always ran in the same running shoe with a group of runners who switched between two or more different running shoes.

 The result was that the group that switched between several different running shoes had a 39% lower risk to get a running injury compared to those who ran in the same running shoe in all training sessions.